sumonst21/intro-to-python-for-data-science/chapter-2-python-lists/README.md

 ```
 For this and the following exercises, you'll continue working on the areas list that contains the names and areas of different rooms in a house.

+## Extend a list
+If you can change elements in a list, you sure want to be able to add elements to it, right?
+You can use the + operator:

+x = ["a", "b", "c", "d"]
+y = x + ["e", "f"]
+You just won the lottery, awesome!
+You decide to build a poolhouse and a garage.
+Can you add the information to the areas list?
+ > example code added on the script.py